About YIMBY Melbourne

-YIMBY Melbourne started in early 2023, when volunteer members began going to local council meetings to advocate for more homes to be built where people want to live.
+YIMBY Melbourne was founded in 2023 to help enable more homes to be built where people want to live.

 Jonathan O'Brien